Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ## Objectives

-Learn how to customize the access request and credentials request screen in Marketplace using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) framework.
+Learn how to customize the Application Registration and credentials request screen in Marketplace using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) framework.

 ## Use cases